Venezuelans stage protest over political prisoners outside Vatican

 They later moved meters away to a covered area across the street from the square where homeless people often sleep, and say they will stay there indefinitely.

 "We are here for the 108 political prisoners who are being held unjustly in Venezuela.
-They must be released," Lilian Tintore, Lopez's wife, told Reuters Television.
+They must be released," Lilian Tintori, Lopez's wife, told Reuters Television.

 On Tuesday night, the group was huddled on blankets and eating pizza and pasta brought by supporters.